 to running condition again.
 Fortunately, the machine was professionally

 decommissioned so all necessary cables are still there and intact - this is

 true luck since often cables just get cut during decommissioning of large

-The machine is different in some respects to our other machine of the same type: The bar-printer is slower (we expect a higher quality of print outs due to that fact), the memory is fully expanded to 32 kB as compared to 8 kB of the other machine, and the punch unit is a rare "Read-Punch".
+The machine is different in some respects to our other machine of the same type: The bar-printer is slower (we expect a higher quality of print outs due to that fact), the memory is expanded to 16 kB as compared to 8 kB of the other machine, and the punch unit is a rare "Read-Punch".
 This device is capable of reading pre-punched cards and punching results onto the very same cards.

 The machine will be restored in the near future.

 We would like to thank the municipality of Rheine and in particular Mr. M. Lange, who donated the machine to the museum.

 Restoration Blog (the first UNIVAC)

 17.01.2010: There were some mice in the power supply and printer; they

 bit thorugh some small cables.